 So, that first group were never going to hire anyone.
 The second and third group are people who will inquire about hiring you, because you gave so much away.
 You lose nothing.
 You gain regular inquiries from people who already know your work.

-Marketing blogs are professional development tools
+Blogs are professional development tools

 One of the least known benefits of writing regular blog posts, is that it is a powerful professional development tool.
 The process of constantly putting your ideas into words, which non marketing professionals will understand, massively improves your communication skills.